Cinzya/claude-sessions/commands/session-end.md

+---
+description: End the current development session with a comprehensive summary
+---

 End the current development session by:

 1. Check `.claude/sessions/.current-session` for the active session
 2. If no active session, inform user there's nothing to end
 3. If session exists, append a comprehensive summary including:

    - Session duration
    - Git summary:
-     * Total files changed (added/modified/deleted)
+     - Total files changed (added/modified/deleted)
-     * List all changed files with change type
+     - List all changed files with change type
-     * Number of commits made (if any)
+     - Number of commits made (if any)
-     * Final git status
+     - Final git status
    - Todo summary:
-     * Total tasks completed/remaining
+     - Total tasks completed/remaining
-     * List all completed tasks
+     - List all completed tasks
-     * List any incomplete tasks with status
+     - List any incomplete tasks with status
    - Key accomplishments
    - All features implemented
    - Problems encountered and solutions